 - Stardust: Madagascar The cocoa for our Stardust chocolate comes from the continent with the world’s largest cocoa production, namely Africa.
 But not from the cocoa region (West Africa), but approximately 6000 km southeast from here.
 The beans originate from one of the largest islands in the world: Madagascar.
 Here, a former Swedish diplomat (Åkesson) settled in 1970 en founded multiple plantations since then.
 The cocoa from these plantations is renowned in bean-to-bar spheres, but is mostly used for the production of dark chocolates.
 We saw it as a huge challenge to produce a milk chocolate with this fantastic cocoa.
 A dark milk chocolate however, in which the different layers of flavour (sweetness, bitterness, sourness, saltiness; but also fruity and caramel notes) come through wondefully well.To be more specific about the origin of the cocoa, they are produced at the Ambolikapiky platation which is part of Åkesson’s 2000 ha plot in Madagaskar.
 It is situated in the Sambirano valley in the northwestern part of Madagascar.
 Christian is head of the fermentation process, and keeps track of this 6 day procedure.
 After 2, 4 and 5 days (in cocoa terms 2-2-1-1), the beans are turned to create an airflow so that the beans become well fermented.
 Marguerite takes care of a perfect drying process which takes 5 days up to two weeks, depending on the weather.
 Both like local Saleg-music, which is played most often during the labour.
 Bertil Åkesson, the owner of the plantation, loves Saleg-music as well but has a broader taste varying from classical music to rock ‘n roll.
 No day passes by without music: the first thing done in the morning is turning on the stereo set.

-- Salt: This is even scarser in our Stardust, but it does give that kick in the after taste.
+- Salt: We only add a pinch of this to our Stardust, but it does give that kick in the after taste.
 We use a Fleur de Sel from La Guérande, which does only have to be used in small quantities because of it’s high quality.
 La Guérande lies in Southern Brittany, which is a region in the western part of France close to Nantes, Rennes and Lorient.
 The cooperation there, takes care of a harmonious co-existence between the producers; mutual help and the sharing of benefits is not uncommon.
 Next to this, the producers take good care of the environment and will do everything within their capabilities to ensure the well-being of the surrounding areas.